deeppavlov/DeepPavlov/docs/integrations/rest_api.rst

 REST API
 ========

-Each library component or skill can be easily made available for inference as a REST web service.
+Each DeepPavlov model can be easily made available for inference as a REST web service.
 The general method is:

 .. code:: bash